 - Please note: if you cited any publications or papers in your application you will should upload them, or include links for them, as additional materials.

 - Transcripts.
 Please upload unofficial transcripts from each college or university you have attended.
 Applicants who studied outside the United States in non-English speaking institutions must upload the English translated transcripts.
 Uploaded files must be in PDF format and no larger than 8 MB.
 Please make sure that your social security number (SSN) does not appear on your transcript (if it does, black it out before uploading the document).
 (Please note that even if you have not yet finished your coursework when you apply, we still require a current transcript from you.
-All admitted applicants we be asked to submit a final official transcript showing the degree awarded to complete our records.)
+All admitted applicants we be asked to submit a final official transcript showing the degree awarded to complete our records.

 - GPA Conversion.
 If you attended an international university, you need to convert your grades to the 4.0 system.
 To assist you in the conversion off your GPA please visit the gpa conversion page.
 If you are admitted to the program, you will need to have your grades professionally converted.
-One such service is World Education Services, and you are certainly encouraged to submit their report along with your application.
+One such service is World Education Services, and you are certainly encouraged to submit their report along with your application

 - GRE – The Graduate Record Examination (GRE) is required for all applicants unless special arrangements have been made to substitute the MCAT instead.
 It is composed of three sections: Analytical Writing, Verbal Reasoning, and Quantitative Reasoning.
 We do not require a subject test.
 For more information about the test, as well as locations, test dates, and the time it will take for score reports to reach Berkeley, please consult the Educational Testing Service (ETS).
 They can be reached at (609) 771-7670.
-Inquiries can also be made to firstname.lastname@example.org and http://www.gre.org.
+Inquiries can also be made to email@example.com and http://www.gre.org.
 The institution code for Berkeley is 4833 and the Department code is 1603.
 When completing your online application, be sure that your results are sent to UC Berkeley’s institution code (4833) for Graduate Programs; scores sent to the undergraduate programs will not be matched to their corresponding application.
-You must also include your 7-digit GRE registration number on your application in order for your scores to be matched.
-Please note that your GRE “confirmation number” and “reference number” are NOT the same as your GRE “registration number.”
-If you submit the wrong number, we will be unable to match your official scores to your application.

 We encourage you to take the test in November to ensure that your scores arrive by the deadline, but we will also accept scores from the early December administration.
-GRE Scores should arrive no later than January 6, 2017.
+GRE Scores should arrive no later than January 6, 2020.
 Medical students, pre-medical students, and physicians who are substituting MCAT scores for the GRE can access their scores through the MCAT Testing History (THx) System.
-If you do not find our department listed, please “print” a PDF copy of your scores and include them with your electronic submission (see additional materials above).
+If you do not find our department listed, please “print” a PDF copy of your scores and include them with your electronic submission (see additional materials above)

 - TOEFL – All applicants from countries in which the official language is not English are required to submit official evidence of English language proficiency.
 The TOEFL requirement is set by the University and the MTM program cannot grant exceptions to this.
 Please see the Graduate Division website for the authoritative requirements; they are repeated here for your convenience, but in the case of discrepancy, we will defer to the graduate division.
 This requirement applies to applicants from Bangladesh, Nepal, India, Pakistan, Latin America, the Middle East, Israel, the People’s Republic of China, Taiwan, Japan, Korea, Southeast Asia, most European countries, and non-English-speaking countries in Africa.
 If you have completed at least one year of full-time academic course work with grades of B or better in residence at a U.S. university, you do not need to take a standardized test.
 Instead, you must submit an official transcript from the U.S. University.
 Note that this exception applies only to U.S. Universities, and does not apply to English-speaking Universities in other countries.
 Applicants must receive a score of at least 570 on the written test.
 The minimum score for Next Generation TOEFL (iBT) is 90.
 It is advised to take the TOEFL at least 60 days prior to the deadline.
 Inquiries about the TOEFL can be made at http://www.toefl.org or at firstname.lastname@example.org.
 The institution code for Berkeley is 4833.
 There is no Department code for the TOEFL.
 Please note that if you send the tests with the wrong department code, we will still receive the scores electronically from ETS.
 Even with the wrong code, if all of the other information is correct, we will be able to match up your scores to your application.
 You must also include your 8-digit TOEFL registration number (do not include leading zeros) on your application in order for your scores to be matched.
 The International English Language Testing System (IELTS) is also acceptable.
 The minimum acceptable score is 7 on your most recent exam.
 The oldest acceptable score is June 1, 2015.
 More information about IELTS can be found at http://www.ielts.org.
 You must also include your IELTS registration number on your application in order for your scores to be matched.
 Lastly, please keep in mind that ETS sends us test scores (GRE and TOEFL) twice a month electronically, so even if you’ve received them, it does not mean that we have.
 Because this is the case, it’s a good idea to take the tests as early as possible in advance.